Calinou/sauerbraten-source-port/README.md

 - Automatic FOV adjustment for widescreen aspect ratios.
 Specify a 4:3 FOV and it will be adjusted automatically.
 - Strafe movement animation is now used when moving diagonally forwards.
-- Improved animation interpolation using in-out easing.
+- Improved animation and zoom FOV interpolation using in-out easing.
 - Tweaked default color for bot waypoints to make them more visible.
 - Quad damage attack sound now plays continuously when firing the chaingun.
 - Customizable color for bot waypoints (e.g. `/showwaypointscolour 0xffffff`).